 To achieve the best scores, it’s advised that you study regularly during your UCAT preparations, and only focus on one subtest during each study session, to enable you to cover it fully.

-It’s unlikely that you’ll need equal study time for each subtest, as naturally you will have areas of strength and weakness; it’s worth taking this into consideration and planning additional time to develop your areas of weakness.
+It’s unlikely that you’ll need equal study time for each subtest, as naturally you will have areas of strength and weakness, so ensure that you take this into consideration and plan additional time to develop your weaker areas.
 You may not automatically know which subtests you’ll find more challenging, but once you start completing practice questions this should become clear, so don’t be afraid to adapt your plan as you go.
-Making a note of particular questions or subtests that you’re finding more difficult will help you to identify areas which you need to focus on more.
+Making a note of particular questions or subtests that you’re finding more difficult will help you identify areas you need to focus on more.

 UCAT practice questions will give you the opportunity to become familiar with the different types of questions within the five subtests.
-Practice questions are particularly useful during the early part of your UCAT preparations, as they allow you to build your confidence and practice applying different techniques or strategies to find out what is the most effective method for you.
+Practice questions are particularly useful during the early part of your UCAT preparations, as they allow you to build your confidence and practice applying different techniques or strategies to determine the most effective method for you.
 Completing practice questions, without the pressure of a full timed practice test, allows you to develop your responses to different types of questions and explore how you can improve your answers.

-Alternatively, if you want to measure how you’re doing against the time restrictions, without completing a full practice test, try setting a timer while completing a set of practice questions and making a note of how many questions you’ve completed in the given time.
+Alternatively, if you want to measure how you’re doing against the time restrictions without completing a full practice test, try setting a timer while completing a set of practice questions and noting how many you answered in the given time.
 You can then compare this against the number of questions set for that subtest and continue answering questions after the timer has gone; this allows you to still focus on individual subtests while measuring the time taken to complete questions.
 This is a good method to support you to gradually move towards trying full practice tests for the UCAT and feeling confident that you can complete them in the set time.

-Below is a reminder of the number or questions and the time allocated to each subtest:
+Below is a reminder of the number of questions and the time allocated to each subtest: